waynew/Heinrichy/README.md

 - calculate medium-level calculation
 And many more modules coming soon!

+## Current version
+The most recent version is _0.23Alpha which brings:

+- 'Back up' answer engine, in case wolframalpha won't have any answers for you, Heinrichy will be able to ask [Evi](https://www.evi.com/)
+- Bug fix
+- Ability to change format of the date

 ## Installation
-After downloading Heinrichy, fill in the config file where the values say 'default' (you can also change some other values which is optional) and then just run 'heinrichy_main.py'.
+After downloading Heinrichy, run `pip install beautifulsoup` to install Beautiful Soup module which is required.
+After that all that is left for you to do is to fill in the config file where the values say 'default' (you can also change some other values which is optional) and then just run 'heinrichy_main.py'.

 ## Basic questions